MohBatarfi/Queue/README.md

 ### Queue ###

-Co-developed Queue project in a store with 5 cashiers serving number of customers.
+Co-Developed supermarket simulation of cashiers serving number of customers using LinkedList and threads

 * Mohammed Batarfi
 * Heyley Gatewood